maimuna03134/My-Fresh-bite/README.md

-FreshBite – Food Ordering Website
+# 🥙 FreshBite – Food Ordering Website

+### A Modern, Responsive, and Interactive App Showcase Platform built with React.js, Tailwind CSS & DaisyUI

-FreshBite is a modern and responsive food ordering website designed to allow users to browse, order, and enjoy their favorite meals easily.
+## 📝 **FreshBite** is a modern and responsive food ordering website designed to allow users to browse, order, and enjoy their favorite meals easily.
 The platform is playful, user-friendly, and visually appealing, with fun error pages and smooth navigation.

-📌 Project Overview
+## 📌 Project Overview

 FreshBite provides users with: